Aiskew

-Aiskew is a village in the civil parish of Aiskew and Leeming Bar, in the Hambleton District of North Yorkshire, England.
+Aiskew is a village in the civil parish of Aiskew and Leeming Bar, in North Yorkshire, England.
 The village is situated to the immediate north-east of Bedale and separated from it by Bedale Beck.

 History

-Remains of a Roman Villa were unearthed, in 2015, north of Sand Hill in the village.
+Remains of a Roman villa were unearthed in 2015 north of Sand Hill.
 The building is thought to have been two storeys high with a hypocaust on the ground floor.
 Animal remains were found extensively across the site.
 It is thought the site dated from the third to fourth century AD and would have been situated along Dere Street.
-The site was covered as part of the construction of the Bedale, Aiskew and Leeming Bar by-pass, which opened on 11 August 2016 as part of the upgrade to the A1(M).
+The site was covered as part of the construction of the Bedale, Aiskew and Leeming Bar bypass, which opened on 11 August 2016 as part of the upgrade to the A1(M).

-The village was known as Echescol in the Domesday Book in the Hundred of Count Alan of Brittany, the previous Lord having been Gospatric.
+The village was known as Echescol in Domesday Book in the Hundred of Count Alan of Brittany, the previous Lord having been Gospatric.
 The village had 7 ploughlands.
 The Lordship of the Manor followed that of neighbouring Bedale.
-The name is derived from Old Norse words eik (oak) and skógr (wood) and means Oak wood.
+The name is derived from Old Norse words eik (oak) and skógr (wood) and thus means Oak wood.
+Robert Hird, Bedale poet and diarist, noted that in late 18th Century the village name was spelled Ascough – he credits "Mr. Edward Strangeways, near Fencote" with the introduction of the modern spelling "by writing it Aiskew on his cartboard".

-In 2013 Masons Gin established a distillery in the village.